 The Digital Library is happy to entertain purchase recommendations made by staff members.
 These books can either be for:

-EBSCO eBooks for FE Subscription Collection (UK) - this is a large Excel Spreadsheet that lists the 7,000+ titles available
+EBSCO eBooks for FE Subscription Collection (UK) - this is a large Excel Spreadsheet that lists the 7,000+ titles that were available in 2022.

 ProQuest eBook Central: This is a full list of titles owned by the library.